adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Modal windows, oh modal windows.
 They often take up the entire screen particularly on small screens.
 Instead, put the content on a separate page, don't break the back button and keep the experience fast.
 Less code and less problems equals faster experiences.

-Scroll jacking?
-[Floating labels](/articles/floating-labels-are-problematic/)?
-Resize widgets?
-Custom fonts.
+Scroll jacking, [floating labels](/articles/floating-labels-are-problematic/), [font-size widgets](http://adrianroselli.com/2016/12/dont-re-create-browser-features.html), custom fonts.
 Kill.

-Okay breath (that was for me, not for you).
-That felt good for, did it for you?
-Let's continue anyway.
+Calm, relax.
+That was for me, not for you.
+I hope you found that as therapeutic as I did.
+Let's continue.

-## 2. Code
+## 2. Code techniques

-Technically speaking, we've already been attending to the size of code, but we've done so by just not coding things at all&mdash;my favourite way to do things.
-But what if we have to code stuff?
+We've already been cutting code down drastically by simplifying the the design of the interface.
+That's the best way, but at some point we'll need some interface components.

+Turns out there's a few things we can do here too:

+- Use the right element
+- Create lean HTML
+- Use less third party code
+- Use simple CSS grid techniques
+- Use content breakpoints
+- Use preprocessors responsibly
+- Create a design system

 ### Use the right element